rlearsch/dosertools/README.md

  in the terminal from your dosertools directory.

-dosertools comes with a collection of [tests](https://docs.pytest.org/en/7.0.x/) to help us write better code and prevent unintented consequences when modifiying code.
+dosertools comes with a collection of [tests](https://docs.pytest.org/en/7.0.x/) to help us write better code and prevent unintended consequences when modifying code.

 If you are getting unexpected results, or you are modifying the code on your machine, you may want to run tests to troubleshoot or verify you haven't unintentionally changed anything.